PBWiseman/F1-pi-display/README.md

 # F1 Pi Display

 This is a project that was for originally for the Embedded Systems paper at Otago Polytechnic in Semester 1 2024.
 The hardware was dissasembled during my recent move and I currently don't have the money to buy the parts I want to upgrade it.
 I still intend to resume development on it but at the moment it is not functioning.
+The code hasn't been updated since that time and so will likely also be broken.
+A lot of it was made in a time crunch to get the project functional for a showcase so I intend to fully overhaul it eventually.

 The changes to F1TV subscriptions also likely break the driver POV feature if you only have a pro instead of a premium subscription.

 The original device used a computer streaming MultiViewer and running a Flask app hosted on ngrok, a raspberry pi, an arduino, 3 LCD screens, 6 buttons, and 6 LCD strips of 5 length.
 It displays 6 selected drivers with their last 5 minisectors and has buttons to select a driver to view.
 I have a list of intended changes below for when I am able to buy new parts and resume development.

 Most of this readme is reminders on setup and development for myself.
-If you are interested in this and want any more info feel free to send me a message!
+If you are interested in this and want any more info feel free to send me a message or simply fork the repo and make your own changes to it.

 ## Setting up a new computer